 There is one Board of Governors overseeing the RGS family of schools.
 The full Board meets once each term with sub-committees meeting more frequently to conduct Governors’ business with the Schools.
-Governors visit the three schools as frequently as they can and the often have specific areas of responsibility to oversee aspects of each school’s provision.
+Governors visit the four schools as frequently as they can and the often have specific areas of responsibility to oversee aspects of each school’s provision.

 The Board of Governors

 |Mrs Joanna Monro - Clerk to the Governors, Director of Finance and Operations|